-I was looking for a method to sort a really large data-set without using all a users RAM, using all their disk space, or having them sit and wait for N² comparisons.
+I was looking for a method to sort a really large data-set alphabetically without eating all a user’s RAM, or using disk space, nor have a user sit and wait for N² comparisons.

 I found the answer in the form of a Trie-tree, a neat data structure that flattens ASCII characters into… well a tree.

 A Trie Tree would represent the data in the following way:

 Each node represents a character which can have 26 children (or more depending on the character set).
 A node can be marked as an endpoint (in red) to signal the completion of a character string.
 Duplicate starting characters in similar words only use one node between them, as seen with A P for ape, apple and app, this has the wonderful side affect of compressing the sort data-structure.
 Our input data-set contained 24 characters, the tree only contains 17 characters.

 To retrieve an alphabetically sorted list of words, you can traverse the tree taking the left most node, checking if its an endpoint (marked in red) if it is – return this, if not – explore the left most child, unless there is no more children, then travel up to the parent and explore the next adjacent child.